Top tips for a ‘greener’ website

 Find out more about our SME Climate Commitment and what we are doing to reduce our energy consumption.

-As COP26 starts, we share top tips on sustainable website design, insights into greener web development and explain the steps that we're taking to reduce energy consumption.
+Get top tips on sustainable website design, insights into greener web development and see the steps that we are taking to reduce our carbon footprint.